eucalyptus/euca-demo/demos/demo-00-initialize/docs/demo-03-initialize-account-dependencies-awscli.md

     Adjust the variables in this section to your environment.

     ```bash
-    export REGION=hp-gol01-d8
+    export REGION=hp-gol01-d6
     export ACCOUNT=demo
     export USER=admin

     export PROFILE=$REGION-$ACCOUNT-$USER
     ```

-This script also assumes you have additionally configured AWSCLI tools with appropriate region entries.
+This script also assumes you have additionally configured AWS CLI tools with appropriate region entries.

 ### Initialize Demo Account Dependencies